 February 2025

-February 18, 2025: PROS Consulting met with the Board of Park Commissioners and Park District staff to begin collecting information and officially kick-off the Indoor Recreation Space Feasibility Study process.
+PROS Consulting met with the Park Board and staff to begin collecting information and officially kick-off the Indoor Recreation Space Feasibility Study process.

 April 2023

-April 20, 2023: The Lisle Park District Board of Park Commissioners approved the adoption of the 2023 Strategic Master Plan, which included a desire for indoor courts for activities like basketball, volleyball, pickleball, and an indoor walking track.
+The Park Board approved the adoption of the 2023 Strategic Master Plan, which included a desire for indoor courts for activities like basketball, volleyball, pickleball, and an indoor walking track.
 View an executive summary or full report of the 2023 Strategic Master Plan.

 Director of Parks & Recreation